If you're like me and you're tired of saying "electronic log" and "Jeremy Peter Green," then this is the clog for you.

 One line particularly: "Diagnosed at eight, Mariah has never let TS get in her way."

-I don't get it when I read a stupid inspiring story about a successful person with Tourette syndrome "not letting it get in his/her way."
-Tourette syndrome is basically designed to get in the way, that's pretty much all it does.
+I don't get it when I read a stupid inspiring story about a successful person with Tourette Syndrome "not letting it get in his/her way."
+Tourette Syndrome is basically designed to get in the way, that's pretty much all it does.
 If it isn't getting in somebody's way, then I don't understand what it's doing to them.

 The email also quotes her saying: